Anynomouss/grin-mnemonic-tools/README.md

-# grin-mnemonic-tools
+# grin-mnemonic-tools <br>
-This will be a set of fun tools for advanced grin users only, use at your own risk.
+This will be a set of fun tools for advanced grin users only, use at your own risk.<br>
--> Very much in development no existing code yet grin-mnemonic-tools is a set of small scripts to:
+-> Very much in development no existing code yet grin-mnemonic-tools is a set of small scripts to:<br>
 * grin-brainwallet: Generate a grin wallet based on a string you can remember in your brain [Warning! not very secure],
   * optionally add BIP38 password protection
 * grin-voucher: A tool to create or import grin vouchers or brainwallets